Oversize or overmass vehicles

 Width

-The overall width of a vehicle including any load must not be more than 2.5m.
+The overall width of a vehicle including any load must not be more than 2.5 m.
 This excludes any lights, mirrors, reflectors, central tyre inflation systems and signalling devices.

 Width and height limits of oversize or overmass vehicles